luxonis/depthai-docs-website/FAQ.md

 For common object detector formats (MobileNet-SSD, tinyYOLOv1/2/3, etc.) there's effectively no work to go from NCS2 mode to DepthAI mode.
 You can just literally replace the classes in example MobileNet-SSD or tinyYOLO examples we have.
 For example for tinyYOLOv3, you can just change the labels from "mask", "no mask" and "no mask 2" to whatever your classes are from this example [here](https://github.com/luxonis/depthai/blob/main/resources/nn/tiny-yolo/tiny-yolo.json) and just change the blob file [here](https://github.com/luxonis/depthai/tree/main/resources/nn/tiny-yolo) to your blob file.
 And the same thing is true for MobileNet-SSD [here](https://github.com/luxonis/depthai/tree/main/resources/nn/mobilenet-ssd).

-## What Hardware Acceleration Exists in DepthAI and/or megaAI?
+## What Hardware-Accelerated Capabilities Exist in DepthAI and/or megaAI?

 #### Available in DepthAI API Today:
  - Neural Inference (e.g. object detection, image classification, etc., including two-stage, e.g. [here](https://youtu.be/uAfGulcDWSk))